jakub-bochenski/tyk-docs/tyk-docs/content/tyk-oss/ce-redhat-rhel-centos.md

 ```
 ## Step 3: Create Tyk Gateway Repository Configuration

-Create a file named `/etc/yum.repos.d/tyk_tyk-gateway.repo` that contains the repository configuration settings for YUM repositories `tyk_tyk-gateway` and `tyk_tyk-gateway-source` used to download packages from the specified URLs, including GPG key verification and SSL settings, on a Linux system.
+Create a file named `/etc/yum.repos.d/tyk_tyk-gateway.repo` that contains the repository configuration settings for YUM repositories `tyk_tyk-gateway` and `tyk_tyk-gateway-source` used to download packages from the specified URLs.
+This includes GPG key verification and SSL settings, on a Linux system.

 Make sure to replace `el` and `8` in the config below with your Linux distribution and version:
 ```bash